hotosm/oam-qgis-plugin/OpenAerialMap/temp/readme.txt

-This folder is used as a cash for thumbnail image.
+This folder is used as a cache for thumbnail image.